 It’s not the emotion of anger that is so destructive as much as the behaviour it entices.
 Anger overrides the logical mind, making it a terrible guide to making decisions.
 And catharsis rarely relieves anger.
 Letting it out doesn't always help.
 It eases the tension but doesn’t address the underlying issue that perpetuates angry feelings.

-To address anger management issues, clients come to Helps Counselling to complete the 10-session Anger Management Course.
+To address anger management issues, clients come to Helps Counselling to complete the 9-session Anger Management Course by working with one of our counsellors who specialize in anger.
 The course helps clients to raise awareness, take accountability for negative behaviours, build healthy communication skills, and learn how to channel anger towards positive goals.

 “One of the positive uses of anger is that it’s a natural response to the failure of our needs getting met,” says Rebecca.
 “One of the reasons we get angry is lack of justice.
 Justice is a legitimate need.
 Take the Black Lives Matter movement and more locally community groups working to address anti-Asian racism.
 Taking a stance against something that’s corrupt or wrong in our society, that’s a positive use of anger.
 That’s what we want to do here.
 We want to turn anger from being a destructive force we can’t control—and fuel it into positive action.”